 On Friday, May 27th, Anthony woke us up at 5am... but we went back to sleep.
 Later we went to get a sim for his phone and started venturing out into what Anthony coined as "French-Arab-Africa".
-According to Anthony's experience as a native of the land (born in Kenya), this was a good description of the local culture - Moroccans speak French, drive like arabs and, of course, live in Africa.
+According to Anthony's experience as a native of the land (born in Uganda), this was a good description of the local culture - Moroccans speak French, drive like arabs and, of course, live in Africa.

 After walking around a bit, we were ready for brunch so we went to a good kebab joint with lots of good hummus and other flavorful dips.
 Then we went to the King's Palace and wandered around the palace grounds for a while.